mvs-org/docs-mvs-org/source/_posts/metaverse-wallet-supernova-v0.8.0-releasenotes.md

 After height 1,270,000, if you do not upgrade (only full-node, Desktop/Linux), MVS wallet no blocks synchronizing.
 Refers to [Manual of upgrading to SuperNova](https://docs.mvs.org/docs/supernova-upgrade-manual.html)

+After wallet upgraded, please waiting for synchronizing to the latest height, DO NOT exit by force.

 ## Metaverse Full Node Wallet 0.8.0 Release Notes

 ### New Features